- How To Use

 It is advised that you wear protective equipment while polishing.
 Some of the compounds and metal particles that are airborne while polishing can be harmful to your lungs and skin over time with no protection.
 Don’t take it lightly.
 Wear a dust mask or respirator, safety glasses, and thick gloves.
 A face shield and shop apron are helpful as well.

-Thanks for the great review Jacob, happy to hear the wheels have been working well for you!
-Your support of Pryme is greatly valued.
+Thanks for the great feedback on the polishing kit Mike!
+Happy to hear you're satisfied with it.
+Your support of Pryme is greatly valued!